joshuawozny/CS-300/BinarySearchTree/README.md

 # CS-300: DSA: Analysis and Design
-## Assignment Four
+## Assignment Four:
-This assignment is designed to explore binary search trees, we will implement a binary search tree u nodes to hold a collection of bids loaded from a CSV file.
+This assignment is designed to explore binary search trees; we will implement a binary search tree using a node structure to hold bids loaded from a CSV file.

 In this version, the following menu is presented when the program is run: